-The days are hot and sunny right now, which means it’s perfect for making sun tea.
-This is a staple in the South — I remember growing up and seeing my mom’s 80s Sun Tea pitcher (just like this one!) on the back porch, brewing up some naturally sweet tea.
+We are right in the thick of the dog days of summer and things are super hot all over the country… which means it’s perfect for making sun tea.
+A sun tea recipe hardly needs a recipe, which is in part why it’s such a a staple in the South — growing up, I remember my mom’s 80s Sun Tea pitcher (just like the one below!) on the back porch, brewing up sweet tea all summer long.

-It’s great to have on hand for any socially-distant outdoor visits, if that’s an option for you, and it’s perfect for picnics.
+However you prepare it, sun tea is great to have on hand for any outdoor get togethers and it’s perfect for picnics.
 Besides, it’s a fun “kitchen” project with the kids, when it’s too hot to get in the kitchen.
-And I know we’re all scrambling for new ideas to keep the kids entertained right now.
+And I know we’re always scrambling for new ideas to keep the kids entertained through the summer.

 Making Sun Tea: Where to Start

-To start, you might want to check out this article at Serious Eats, in which J. Kenji López-Alt tests some theories about sun tea.
-From which type of tea leaves make the best tea to whether you should brew in glass or plastic — it’s great reading if you want to really get geeky about it.
+To start, I would check out this article about sun tea at Serious Eats, in which J. Kenji López-Alt tests some theories about sun tea.
+You’ll learn which type of tea leaves make the best tea, whether it’s best to brew in glass or plastic and more.
+Plus it’s great reading if you want to really get geeky about it.

 Of course, that means it’s not actually sun tea, but his findings may be helpful to decide which type of container or method you want to use.